-Aastrom and any contract manufacturer are required to be registered as a medical device manufacturer with the FDA.
-As such, they will be inspected on a routine basis by the FDA for compliance with the FDA's QSR regulations.
-These regulations will require that Aastrom and any contract manufacturer, design, manufacture and service products and maintain documents in a prescribed manner with respect to manufacturing, testing, distribution, storage, design control and service activities.
-The Medical Device Reporting regulation requires that Aastrom provide information to the FDA on deaths or serious injuries alleged to be associated with the use of its devices, as well as product malfunctions that are likely to cause or contribute to death or serious injury if the malfunction were to recur.
+We, and any contract manufacturer, may be required to be registered as a medical device manufacturer with the FDA.
+As such, they will be inspected on a routine basis by the FDA for compliance with the FDAs QSR regulations.
+These regulations would require that we, and any contract manufacturer, design, manufacture and service products and maintain documents in a prescribed manner with respect to manufacturing, testing, distribution, storage, design control and service activities.
+The Medical Device Reporting regulation requires that we provide information to the FDA on deaths or serious injuries alleged to be associated with the use of our devices, as well as product malfunctions that are likely to cause or contribute to death or serious injury if the malfunction were to recur.
 In addition, the FDA prohibits a company from promoting an approved device for unapproved applications and reviews company labeling for accuracy.